fpsluozi/fpsluozi.github.io/_posts/2018-2-8-CSE575-Derivative-Linear-Regression-Matrix.md

 ---
 layout: post
-title:  CSE 575 The Residual Error Problem in Linear Regression
+title:  CSE 575 Logistic Regression, Intuitions
-categories: [CSE575,linear-algebra,calculus]
+categories: [CSE575, regression, machine-learning]
 ---

 *This article is originally written in Chinese.
 Permission to translate has been granted by the author.
 The link to the orginal post is [here](http://bourneli.github.io/linear-algebra/calculus/2016/04/30/linear-algebra-12-linear-regression-matrix-calulation.html).
 Notice this article uses different symbols from the in-class notes, so do feel free to substitute.*